EchoWane/CSBLOG/README.md

 4. Follow the frontmatter format from existing posts
 5. Submit a PR with your post

-Topics I'm interested in: cybersecurity, penetration testing, backend/frontend development, system security, CTF writeups.
+Topics I'm interested in: cryptography, penetration testing, backend/frontend development, reverse engineering, CTF writeups.

 Feel free to open an issue first if you want to discuss a topic before writing.